What is Safety Culture in Aviation SMS

 As you can see, safety awareness is practically the same as situational awareness, which is a fancy term for employees being mindful of their surroundings.
 Since we are discussing aviation SMS, there will be a safety focus in this case that stresses awareness of:

 - Risk controls and any necessary employee interaction with these controls, such as monitoring or having the ability to quickly react to an event using implemented risk controls.

 Fortunately, there are several easy ways to influence safety awareness in SMS programs:

 - Safety training and using end of course assessments;

 - Safety newsletters

 - Stress testing behavior and follow up review, such as with Emergency Response Drills and follow up meeting to discuss behavior during drill.

 Improving awareness is largely about helping employees understand the safety implications of their actions.
-When employees can see the personal connection between their attitude/behavior and their own personal safety, they are universally much more willing to comply and be involved with the safety program.
+When employees can see the personal connection between their attitude/behavior and their own personal safety, they are universally much more willing to comply and be involved with the SMS.